-To Succeed, Chill Out and Take One Thing at a Time
+To Succeed, Chill Out and Take One Thing at a Time Sometimes all the little things build up and can overwhelm an entrepreneur.
+According to the founder of Blind Barber, don't let them.

 When Jeff Laub, Adam Kirsch and Josh Boyd founded Blind Barber five years ago, they thought they had a great idea: a barbershop combined with a lounge and café.
 What they didn't know is how many hoops they'd need to jump through.
 Combining food, alcohol, grooming products and haircuts into one isn't exactly straight forward.